two sugar bugs

 Flour ~ I tested with both bread flour and all-purpose flour.
 My testers like the all-purpose flour version best.

-Yeast ~ the recipe uses active dry yeast and gets bloomed in the wet ingredients before proceeding with the recipe.
+Yeast ~ active dry yeast is used and gets bloomed in the wet ingredients before proceeding with the recipe.
 I haven’t tested it with instant yeast.

 Milk ~ 1% milk is what we use, so that is what I tested with.
 2% or whole milk would lead to a richer dough.
-You can also substitute with water, if a dairy free version is needed.
+If a dairy free version is needed, you can substitute with water.

 Flavoring ~ pure vanilla extract and a touch of nutmeg give this yeast dough a sweeter finish.